blu3id/blu3id.github.io/posts/three-word-nhs-number.md

 # Three Word NHS Number

-So occasionally you have a hairbrained idea and decided to produce a proof of concept.
+So occasionally you have a hairbrained idea and decide to produce a proof of concept.
 Let's back up a bit:

 The year is 2002 and [Connecting for Health](https://en.wikipedia.org/wiki/NHS_Connecting_for_Health) (yes "that" £12.4bn white elephant that umbrellaed NPfIT) has just been established, the "new" format NHS Number has existed for 7 years (since 1995) but isn't seeing much use.
 There is a campaign to increase adoption and use of the NHS Number to help join-up and underpin the nascent infrastructure of the NPfIT.
 Fast forward to 2015 and the NHS Number is legally mandated to be used as a single patient identifier across health and care with the introduction of the [The Health and Social Care (Safety and Quality) Bill](https://www.digitalhealth.net/2015/10/nhs-number-use-becomes-law/).